A fun little conversation over on the Parasol Protectorate Facebook group sparked this blog.

 - Once in a while the names was invented via a drunk friend (Hisselpenny).

-- I’ll looking at lists of old fashioned and Victorian names to make sure it is not modern.
+- I’ll look at lists of old fashioned and Victorian names to make sure it is not modern.

 - I try to ensure not too many characters in the same book/series have names starting with the same first letter (Dimity, Agatha, Sophronia).
 AS I have written more books and like to reuse characters this has gotten harder and harder to do.

 - My heroines need names that are different from each other between series in all ways (Sophronia, Alexia, Rue).

 - Or I simply like the name for no good reason, as if that character told me what they wanted to be called (Alexia, Soap).
-This will occasionally bit me in the arse.
+This will occasionally bite me in the arse.